Bearded dragon owners need to know about all the illnesses and injuries their pets may suffer; after all, we want them to live long and healthy lives!

 To ensure your beardie is getting enough D3, you will need to purchase a separate D3 supplement.

-Since it is possible for your beardie to overdose on D3 and become very sick, you should only use a vitamin D3 supplement 2-3 times per week at most.
+Since it is possible for your beardie to overdose on D3 and become very sick, only use a vitamin D3 supplement 2-3 times per week at most.

 Another source of vitamin D3 comes from UVB lighting.